yashburshe/CS4530-Fall-2025/Assignments/revised-project-plan.md

 All teams will be required to use github projects to track their progress.
 We will provides further instructions later.

 **Mandatory update for all teams:** Include in your work breakdown research tasks to perform threat assessment for your proposed feature(s) and {possibly} implement some mitigation stretegies.
+Also, be sure to include work related to the considerations for value sensitive design.

 **Mandatory update for all teams:** Even if your work breakdown is entirely unchanged compared to the preliminary plan, please be certain to include updates on all "sprint 0" tasks (those which were scheduled to be completed before the due date of this revised plan).
 Many teams included research/learning tasks in the first week to help inform the rest of the work breakdown: you should be certain to revise your work breakdown based on what you have learned so far.